 We started the day with yet another cave — although I must admit that after ATM, no cave will ever come close.
 It was pretty cool though – just look at how massive it is!

 The coolest thing about this cave, though, is that there is an actual beach inside the cave – yes, with sand and everything!

 How many countries can say that even their caves have beaches?
 Belize, you freaking stunner.

 After frolicking on this cave-beach, I allowed myself to be corralled back into the van to see the ruins.
 After all – they were what I came to see.

-Another hour of bumpy roads later, we arrived at the site of the Caracol ruins.
+Another hour of bumpy roads later, we arrived at the site of the Caracol ruins, one of the coolest things to see in Belize.
 Caracol is the highest and largest Mayan structure in all of Belize, and its position on the border of modern-day Guatemala means that from the top you can see two countries at once, something that this geography nerd always loves (my record is 7 countries at once from a mountaintop in Montenegro!).

 Another amazing thing?
 Just look at how empty this place is.
 This completely unedited photo literally has one other human being in it.
 One.
 Just try getting that lucky at Tikal or Chichen Itza… you’ll have to do some early morning trespassing, a lot of waiting, or some Photoshop wizardry to get a picture this clear of people.